MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/global_ocean.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The class :py:class:`compass.ocean.tests.global_ocean.performance_test.PerformanceTest`
-defines a test case for performing a short MPAS-Ocean simulation as a "smoke
+defines a test case for performing 1 or 2 short MPAS-Ocean simulations as
-test" to make sure nothing is clearly wrong with the configuration.
+"smoke tests" to make sure nothing is clearly wrong with the configuration.

+If ice-shelf cavities are not present, the test case includes 1 ``forward``
+step.

+In configurations with ice-shelf cavities, the test performs 2 short forward
+runs, one with prognostic ice-shelf melt fluxes and one with "data" ice shelf
+melt fluxes derived from satellite observations.

 The module includes ``namelist.wisc`` and ``streams.wisc``, which enable melt
 fluxes below ice shelves and write out related fields if the mesh includes